Table of Contents

 Here’s a step-by-step guide on what to do:

-- Gather All Repair Information — Collect all documentation of your repairs, including estimates, invoices, and any communication with the current mechanic.
+- Gather All Repair Information — Collect all documentation related to your repairs, including estimates, invoices, and any correspondence with the current mechanic.

 - Seek a Second Opinion — Take this information to another professional in the field, such as another auto shop or a knowledgeable friend.
 They can offer a fresh perspective on the situation.